Integration Research 2.0—Harnessing the Power of New Data Sources to Advance Knowledge on Behaviour and Attitudes of Migrants and Natives

 Research question/goal:

-With the financial support of the Fritz Thyssen Foundation, this project aims at overcoming these issues.
-In particular, we draw on our past work and propose to study three new forms of data and novel approaches to data collection that promise faster, more frequent, and potentially also more accurate information for social science research in general and studies on immigration and integration in particular: (1) passively collected data from smartphone sensors and apps, (2) aggregated internet search queries, and (3) responses obtained from voting advice applications such as the German Wahl-O-Mat.
-Each of these approaches has its limitations, but they could make a significant contribution by complementing traditional data collection and overcoming some of its shortcomings.
+To overcome the limitations of traditional survey data, social scientists have recently turned to new forms of data and novel approaches to data collection that promise faster, more frequent, and potentially more accurate information for social science research in general and studies on immigration and integration in particular.
+This project, supported by the Fritz Thyssen Foundation, examined three examples of new data sources: (1) passively collected data from smartphone sensors and apps, (2) aggregated internet search queries, and (3) responses obtained from voting advice applications (VAAs).

 Fact sheet